getodk/docs/odk1-src/central-forms.rst

 Managing Public Access Links
 ----------------------------

 Public Access Links allow broad web-based distribution of a Form for direct responses from subjects.
 They can be used to conduct large remote self-administered data collection campaigns, or allow direct surveying of the public at large.
-Respondents will fill the Form directly in their web browser using Enketo.
+Respondents will fill the Form directly in their web browser.

 For more information, please see the :ref:`relevant section <central-submissions-public-link>` in the Submission article.